 All seemed good for him, but soon thereafter he broke up with his girlfriend of many years and his life seemed to spiral out of control.
 He managed to be arrested and convicted of three DUI’s within ten months and one possession of a controlled substance (sniffing glue) in 2014 and 2015.

-This run of tough times made it tough to get a job and soon he was turning to the Dark Web to buy and sell various controlled substances and use them himself, too.
+This run of tough times made it seemingly impossible to get a job and soon he was turning to the Dark Web to buy and sell various controlled substances and use them himself, too.
 He was living out of his car.

-This driver followed our client along Pacific Coast Highway form the Rock ’N Brews at Palos Verdes Boulevard to almost Crenshaw Boulevard, where Torrance Police intercepted our client and made a traffic stop.
+This driver followed our client along Pacific Coast Highway from the Rock ’N Brews at Palos Verdes Boulevard to almost Crenshaw Boulevard, where Torrance Police intercepted our client and made a traffic stop.

 According to the police, our client had slurred speech and even had some white residue in his nostril, which he admitted to police was cocaine.
 Police asked to search his car and he allowed this.
 Police found 807 Xanax bars in multiple locations, 255 Ecstasy pills and $455 in cash, mostly in small bills.